rjpcasalino/bss/README.md

 #### build with nix
 ```
 $ nix build --extra-experimental-features nix-command --extra-experimental-features flakes

 # this will place bss in your nix profile so it's "installed" in a sense.
-This is the replacement for nix-env...
+This is the replacement for nix-env

 $ nix profile --extra-experimental-features nix-command --extra-experimental-features flakes install

+# or just
+$ nix build
+# and copy the result/bin/bss to run/wrappers/bin
+# this won't survive a reboot.
 ```

 ## FIXME